 The Amazing Architecture

 Everyone knows about the Taj Mahal.
 In fact, the Taj Mahal is probably the first thing that springs to mind when you think of Indian architecture.
 As great as the Taj Mahal was, there was so much more to see though.
 We wondered at the New Delhi buildings created by Edwin Lutyens for the British Empire.
 Then there was Fatehpur Sikri the city created and abandoned on an Emperor’s whim for the Moghul Empire.
 Rajasthan seemed to be full of palaces everywhere you looked.

 The food was exceptionally good from the vegetarian dhals of North India to the fried fish and chicken curry of Kerala.
 I did not even miss the fact that I did not have any fruit or salad the whole trip.
 My husband though was craving a salad.
 When we had our stopover in Frankfurt airport, he had a salad and promptly came down with food poisoning.
 It was pretty ironic since he was not sick at all during the entire India trip.

 Although I had an unforgettable trip to India I would love to return one day.
+There are so many more fabulous places in India to discover that we did not have time to visit.
 Who knows?
 I have been dumb enough to ignore doctors’ advice before.
 I may yet have another India trip left in me.
 It will, however, take some extensive wearing down of my husband’s resistance.